-Patrick Pearson is an award-winning artist painting powerful and immersive abstracts, mainly inspired by tree-bark patterns and wild creatures, and thickly textured landscapes or seascapes in oils, all of which explore the connections between humankind and the natural world.
-Winner of the Mark Butler Art Prize 2021 and Finalist in the Adelaide Parklands Art Prize 2023, the artist draws inspiration from cave art, traditional African mask design, the Impressionist and Cubist schools, and from the patterns in nature.
-In his paintings, what initially appears abstract frequently suggests hidden forms – birds, extinct or living animals, and spirit or human shapes.
-The deeper you look, the more you see.
+Patrick Pearson is an award-winning artist painting powerful and immersive abstracts and thickly textured landscapes or waterscapes in oils, all of which explore connections between humankind and the natural world.
+The artist draws inspiration from cave art, the Impressionist and Cubist schools, and from patterns in nature – especially those in tree-bark.

 Recent exhibitions: ‘Translucent Memories’ 3-artist exhibition Ex Animo, July-August 2024/ Sole exhibition Farina, Hyde Park, July 2024/ ‘Spectrum’, 3-artist exhibition End/Space_ Gallery, October 2023/ Adelaide Parklands Art Prize Finalist Exhibition – group exhibition, Adelaide Festival Centre 2023/ The Eloquence of South Australian Trees – solo exhibition, Mitcham SA October 2022/ Dancing Shapes: Treescapes and Seascapes – solo exhibition, Chateau Yaldara, Lyndoch SA with Barossa Arts Festival April 2022/ Dances with Trees – solo exhibition, Goodwood Theatre and Studios, SA March 2022/ Group exhibition, Victor Harbor Art Show January 2022